Last Updated: May 4th, 2022 at 5:17 pm

 It is holding someone as a captive to commit a felony, inflict harm, or terrorize them.
 If John detains Mary and continually threatens her, he can be charged with kidnapping.
 He can be convicted of a first-degree felony with 30 years imprisonment and up to a $10,000 fine.

 On top of the outlined sentences and fines above, Florida domestic violence law mandates anyone guilty of domestic violence to complete a batterer’s intervention program.

 How a Domestic Violence Defense Attorney Can Help

-The first thing you should do if you face domestic violence charges is hire a defense attorney for domestic violence in South Florida.
+If you face domestic violence charges, the first thing you should do is hire a domestic violence lawyer near you today!
 A criminal defense attorney may employ several methods to defend and protect your rights.

-An attorney may be able to help you avoid conviction, get criminal charges dropped or reduced, and provide legal counsel as the case unfolds.
+An experienced defense attorney may be able to help you avoid conviction, get criminal charges dropped or reduced, and provide legal counsel as the case unfolds.

 Given the complexity of the nature of personal injury cases, hiring an attorney who specializes in this field can benefit the accused.
 Speak to a member of Weinstein Legal today for a free case consultation.
 Call 888-626-1108.